-• Teams who do not advance to the Thursday single-elimination rounds are eligible to enter in supplemental events if pre-registered.
-Coaches must re-register online on Wednesday.
+• Teams who do not advance to a pre-determined day are eligible to enter in supplemental events if preregistered.
+Coaches must re-register online.

 Big Questions Capstone Event Logistics

 For additional information about debate rules and access to resources and judge training, visit the Big Questions website at NSDABigQuestions.org.